ankitects/faqs/src/the-2021-scheduler.md

 Then:

-- If you click Grandchild3, you'll get up to 200 cards.
+- If you click "Grandchild3", you'll get up to 200 cards.
-- If you click Grandchild2, you'll get up to 5 cards.
+- If you click "Grandchild2", you'll get up to 5 cards.
-- If you click Grandchild1, you'll get up to 50 cards.
+- If you click "Grandchild1", you'll get up to 50 cards.
-- If you click Child, you'll get up to 30 cards from the Child deck and its subdecks.
-No more than 5 cards will be taken from Grandchild2.
+- If you click "Child", you'll get up to 30 cards from the "Child" deck and its subdecks.
+No more than 5 cards will be taken from "Grandchild2".
-- If you click Parent, you'll get up to 100 cards, with a maximum of 30 coming from Child and its subdecks.
+- If you click "Parent", you'll get up to 100 cards, with a maximum of 30 coming from "Child" and its subdecks.

-In earlier Anki releases, the v3 scheduler did not respect intermediate limits, so when clicking on Parent, the limits of Child did not influence how many cards were taken from the grandchildren.
+In earlier Anki releases, the v3 scheduler did not respect intermediate limits, so when clicking on parent, the limits of child did not influence how many cards were taken from the grandchild decks.

 ### Sorting

-Additional deck options have been added to control the order new cards and reviews are presented in.
-New cards can be mixed from multiple decks, and reviews can optionally be ordered by interval or subdeck.
+Additional deck options have been added to control the order new cards and review cards are presented in.
+New cards can be mixed from multiple decks, and review cards can optionally be ordered by interval or subdeck.

 When burying is disabled, with the v3 scheduler it's possible to control whether siblings are shown together or not, by adjusting the display order.